sunny/actor/README.md

 ### Outputs

-Use `output` to declare what your actor can return, then assign them to your context.
+Use `output` to declare what your actor can return.
+You can then assign every the actor's context.

 ```rb
 class BuildGreeting < Actor